ModelEngineering/controlSBML/README.md

         - plotFitMIMOTransferFunction
     * Input can be species, parameter, compartment.
 Output can be floating species, flux.
     * Fixed and enhanced logging for ctl.NonlinearIOSystem, providing logs for both updfcn and outfcn.
     * Implemented designer to automatically parameterize SISO closed loop system.
+The designer does a grid search in parallel and plots the results.
+Control parameters can that can be specified are kp (proportional control), ki (integral control), and kf (parameter of the sensor filter).
+Differential control is not currently supported because of the absence of enablements for this in Tellurium.
 * 1.0.11 3/1/2023
     * Ensure that state variables are never negative.
 * 1.0.10